 - 3.6 The pressure on council budgets underlines the importance of exploring external funding and savings.
-Examples include: - invest to save - developer 'commuted sum' contributions to cover the extra future maintenance costs of unusual surfacing, lighting or other features of new development which will be adopted by the Council. - engagement with the Council's Term Maintenance Contractor to minimise whole life costs through early and effective management of risk, methods, materials and programme (early contractor involvement). - the use of alternative cost effective materials, for example, upvc drainage systems and recycled materials. - The use of SUDS to manage drainage
+Examples include: - Scheme specific bids for DfT funding - invest to save - developer 'commuted sum' contributions to cover the extra future maintenance costs of unusual surfacing, SUDS, lighting or other features of new development which will be adopted by the Council. - engagement with the Council's Term Maintenance Contractor to minimise whole life costs through early and effective management of risk, methods, materials and programme (early contractor involvement). - the use of alternative cost effective materials, for example, upvc drainage systems and recycled materials. - The use of SUDS to manage drainage